-To see what types of manifolds are important for describing images with man-made objects, we selected 30 such images as our second image set, which includes both indoor and outdoor scenes with buildings, furniture etc. The top 15 manifolds found are shown in Fig. 17.
-Comparing with the manifolds shown in Fig. 15, the most glaring difference is that there are far more explicit manifolds.
+To see what types of manifolds are important for describing images with man-made objects, we selected 30 such images as our second image set, which includes both indoor and outdoor scenes with buildings, furniture etc. The top 15 manifolds found are shown in Figure (17).
+Comparing with the manifolds shown in Figure 15, the most glaring difference is that there are far more explicit manifolds.
 In addition to edges and bars, "L"-junctions and "T"-junctions are also found.
-This demonstrates that explicit manifolds are more prominent in images containing man-made objects than they are in more generic images.
-We would like to point out that even though "L"-junctions and "T"-junctions have much higher frequencies in this image set, their frequencies are still small.
+This demonstrates that explicit manifolds are more generic images.
+We would like to point out that even though "L"junctions and "T"-junctions have much higher frequencies in this image set, their frequencies are still small.